openharmony/docs/en/application-dev/ui/arkts-navigation-tabs.md

 ## Switching to a Specified Tab

 Non-custom navigation bars follow the default system switching logic.
-If you are using a custom navigation bar, you must manually implement the logic for switching tabs so that when the user touches a tab, the application displays the corresponding tab page.
+If you are using a custom navigation bar, you must manually implement the logic for switching tabs so that when the user switches to a tab, the application displays the corresponding tab page.

   **Figure 10** Switching to a specified tab in a custom navigation bar